 For most people, buying a home is amongst the most important purchases they will make in their lifetime.
-Buying a home can be an intimidating experience, with a lot of facts and figures and general knowledge to cover.
+Buying a home can be an intimidating experience, with many facts and figures and general knowledge to cover.
 Recommended that you hire an exclusive buyers agent, especially if you are a first-time homebuyer or relocating to a new city.
 When in the market to buy an apartment in NYC, you must take the time to interview your chosen buyers broker properly.
 This person will be your guide, representative, and council through the buying process.
 As such, you must have the right one for the job.
 The way to do this is by asking them some tough questions.

 There will be obvious ones, such as, What are your commission fees?
 What Neighborhoods do you specialize in?
 And How long have you been in the business?.
 These are the right questions, but there are other more probing ones that you might not think to ask.

 Finding a buyer broker that best suits your needs can be challenging.
 Before you hire a buyer agent, ask the questions below.

 Table of Contents

 - How long have they been full-time buyers agents?

 - How familiar are you with the neighborhoods that I like?